-Garfield Outdoor Education (GOE) is a student-led outdoor education program based out of Garfield High School.
+POST is a student-led outdoor education program based out of Seattle.
 We are a 501(c)3 non-profit organization and are one of the largest student run organizations in Washington, with over 350 members.
-We run a variety of trips that are open to all Garfield High School students.
+We run a variety of trips for students.
 Our mission is to encourage environmental awareness, leadership, diversity, self-confidence, and knowledge of the outdoors.
-We help to build a sense of community, which may not otherwise be found in a high school environment.
+We help to build a sense of community, which may not otherwise be found in an urban environment.

 For the continued success of our program and to allow anyone to go on our trips, your help is appreciated.
 In kind and financial donations help sustain funding that trip proceeds don't cover, and information on helping in such an awesome way is available on the home page. $45 will cover a full scholarship for a 3 day survival trip.

-Drug policy: GOE is a drug-free organization.
-We do not tolerate any form of drugs or alcohol and there are strict consequences for bringing these substances on GOE trips.
-If you're on staff and you're caught with illegal substances, you will face a 1 year suspension from the program, lose your staff position, and face any school consequences.
-Campers will receive a 1 year suspension from trips if they violate the drug free trips rule, along with facing school consequences.
+Drug policy: POST is a drug-free organization.
+We do not tolerate any form of drugs or alcohol and there are strict consequences for bringing these substances on POST trips.
+If you're on staff and you're caught with illegal substances, you will face a 1 year suspension from the program, lose your staff position, and face any other consequences.
+Campers will receive a 1 year suspension from trips if they violate the drug free trips rule, along with facing other consequences.

-Students on GOE trips are still subject to ALL school rules and restrictions, and will be punished accordingly if found to be disobeying Garfield protocol.
+Students on POST trips are still subject to ALL rules and restrictions, and will be punished accordingly if found to be disobeying the POST protocol.